 Redesign Network was founded in 2001, an innovation research design firm with a network of associates in the US and Toronto.
 Redesign specializes in systemic design for complex services, with a sector focus on professional practice and electronic publishing, including clinical informatics, medical and higher education, and other complex work systems.
-Redesign, and its US-partner Dialogic Design International, convened SDD and other meta-planning engagements for long-horizon foresight planning, and innovation research for new governance and organizational transformation.
+Redesign, and US-partner firm Dialogic Design International, convened Dialogic Design and other systemic and meta-design engagements for long-horizon planning, and innovation research in healthcare, governance and organizational transformation.

 Design Journeys through Complex Systems, co-authored with Kristel Van Ael and published by BIS in May 2022.
 Following a decade of extensive healthcare practice design research, in 2013 I published Design for Care with Rosenfeld, and it remains one of the only books on service design applications across multiple healthcare domains.
 I develop and promote effective practices for designing better service experiences in healthcare.
 Design for Care seeks to establish roles for information, service, and system designers as critical team members in the health professions, as necessary as other traditional roles in the healthcare system.

 My Union Institute doctorate (2000) examined the relationship of organizational values embedded in innovation processes to the maintenance of power and decision control.
 This work inspired continuing research into the organizational dynamics of innovation, collaborative information practices, and how people think with and use information in cognitive work.

 My lifelong professional and social interests are to humanize systems and institutions, enabling harmonious futures co-created through collective wisdom.
 You can read more on my Publications page.